victorskl/terraform-tute/aws-ecs/README.md

-# aws-ecs-fargate
+# aws-ecs

-AWS ECS Fargate tutorials
+AWS ECS tutorials.
+ECS has two launch types: EC2 and Fargate.
+Fargate is fully managed container orchestration service which is more favourable solution.

 ### what is required to run app in ECS Fargate?